- Explain the roles of ATP, cytoskeletal proteins, and motor proteins in cilia, flagella, and muscle in controlling cell and organism movement

 The video below shows the cross bridge cycle of muscle contraction:

-How is muscle activity regulated?
-After all, unless an animal has just utilized a massive amount of energy (perhaps running to catch food – or escape from a hungry predator!), there is always ATP available in the muscle, yet our muscles aren’t permanently contracting.
+Muscle contraction is regulated: there is usually ATP available in the muscle, yet our muscles aren’t permanently contracting.
 The regulation of muscle contraction is accomplished via the troponin-tropomyosin complex (and the nervous system, which we’ll discuss in detail on the next page).
 As mentioned above, troponin and tropomyosin determine whether myosin can bind to actin or not:

-- When a muscle is in a resting state, actin and myosin are separated.
-To keep actin from binding to the active site on myosin, tropomyosin blocks myosin binding sites on actin molecules, preventing cross-bridge formation and preventing contraction in a muscle without nervous input.
-Troponin binds to and regulates tropomyosin.
+- Tropomyosin blocks myosin from binding to actin: When a muscle is in a resting state, actin and myosin are separated.
+To keep myosin from binding to the actin, tropomyosin covers over (blocks) the myosin binding sites on actin molecules, preventing cross-bridge formation and preventing contraction in a muscle without nervous input.

-What regulates the presence or absence of calcium?
 The availability of calcium is regulated by the nervous system.
 Calcium is stored in a the endoplasmic reticulum, which is called the sarcoplasmic reticulum (SR) in muscle cells.
-The efferent neurons which control a muscle are synapsed with the muscle in a structure called the neuromuscular junction or neuromuscular synapse:
+The efferent neurons which control a muscle are synapsed with the muscle in a structure called the neuromuscular junction aka a neuromuscular synapse:

 - When an action potential propagates down the axon of the efferent neuron, the neurotransmitter acetylcholine (ACh) is released by the neuron into the synaptic cleft of the neuromuscular junction.